If you are a new blogger or author, you probably know that a mailing list should be one of your promotion tools.

 Using Feedburner is a quick and easy way to get started and help you connect with more readers.

-It is not fancy, and it performs a basic task of delivering emails and managing your subscribers.
+It is not fancy, and it performs the basic task of delivering emails and managing your subscribers.

 But if you don’t want the hassle of email marketing, it is the perfect solution.